gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 When many measurements are coarse-grained, the statistics should be locally explainable.

-Quantum mechanics satisfies this.
+Quantum mechanics passes this test.
-PR boxes violate it.
+PR boxes do not.

 **Local orthogonality** (Fritz et al., 2012):
 Events that are locally exclusive should be globally exclusive.

-Quantum mechanics satisfies this.
+Quantum mechanics has this property.
-PR boxes violate it.
+PR boxes lack it.

-These principles recover the Tsirelson bound — they explain why quantum mechanics is exactly as nonlocal as it is.
+These principles recover the Tsirelson bound.
+They explain why quantum mechanics is exactly as nonlocal as it is.

 But they do not explain *why* these principles hold.
 They replace one mystery with another.